ferrous-systems/rust-exercises/exercise-book/src/kani-linked-list.md

 1. Create a new library project `kani-linked-list`, copy the code from below
 2. Set up Kani support for the project
 3. Add Kani proof for `remove_at` method.
-4. If Kani discovers bugs in the method generate playback tests.
+4. If Kani discovers bugs in the method, then generate playback tests.
 5. Fix bugs in the code.

 ### Starting code